snjo/UnicodeSymbolFinder/README.md

 Search for unicode symbols by name, code or custom comment, and copy them to your clipboard.

+## Installation

+Download the lates file from Releases and unzip to any folder where you have write access.
+If you place the program in an admin-protected folder, you won't be able to save comments or favorites.

+If you don't have the .Net 8 runtime installed, you will be directed to download it from Microsoft.

 ## Search

 Searching is done on the Unicode symbol's Code Point, Name, glyph or personal Comment.